Stedi-Archive/deploy-functions-with-the-cli/README.md

 ## Step 4: Create and configure an API key

 You need to specify your [API key](https://www.stedi.com/app/settings/api-keys) when calling Stedi Functions using the CLI.
-The most convenient way to do this, is to create a file called `.stedirc` in you home directory.
+You do this by setting the environment variable `STEDI_API_KEY`.

 ```
-api-key = <your API key here>
+export STEDI_API_KEY=<your API key here>
 ```

-If you want, you can create `.stedirc` in your project directory, but make sure you add it to `.gitignore` if you do.
-You should never commit your API key to source control.
-Anyone who has your API key can create, update, and delete resource on your behalf.

 You can test whether you successfully set your API key by running the following command: